Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section \ref{section:nonnull_clt} starts with some background knowledge of the distance covariance metric and then states the main non-null CLTs for both the canonical sample distance covariance and its kernel generalizations.
 Section \ref{section:power_formula} studies the power behavior of a class of generalized kernel distance correlation tests and discusses their minimax optimality.
 Some numerical simulations for the main results in the preceding two sections are presented in Section \ref{sec:simulation}, with some concluding remarks in Section \ref{sec:discussion}.
 Section \ref{section:proof_outline} is devoted to a proof outline for the non-null CLTs.
-Sections \ref{section:preliminaries} - \ref{sec:proof_clts} and \ref{section:proof_power_formula} - \ref{section:proof_minimax} contain the main proofs of the results in Sections \ref{section:nonnull_clt} and \ref{section:power_formula} respectively, with the rest of the technical details deferred to the appendices.
+Details of the important steps are then presented in Sections \ref{section:preliminaries} - \ref{section:clt_truncated_dcov}, followed by the main proof in Section \ref{sec:proof_clts}.
+The rest of the technical proofs are deferred to the supplement.